Montimage/5Greplay/docs/_docs/tutorial/smc-message.md

-# Example 1: Filtering and replaying NGAP/NAS-5G Security Mode Complete messages
+# Filtering and replaying NGAP/NAS-5G Security Mode Complete messages

 This document aims to show the main functionalities of 5Greplay through an example.
 For more details please use the 5Greplay [User Manual](./5Greplay_Manual.pdf) as a reference.